timskillman/go-sdl/README.md

 Experiments with Golang and SDL2

-![alt text](https://github.com/timskillman/go-sdl/blob/main/Resources/images/screenshot.jpg "Shapes screenshot")
+![alt text](https://github.com/timskillman/go-sdl/blob/main/Resources/images/screenshot.jpg "Shapes screenshot") *(Basic shapes animated with the Shapes project - on Windows and Raspberry Pi)*

 ## Why?

-Very simply I wanted to get SDL2 up and running using Go and found it wasn't straight forward (Aug '24) using the following setup;
+Very simply I wanted to get SDL2 up and running using Go using the following setup;

 - Windows
 - VSCode